Avoid Group Homes

 A Lifestyle Choice

 Family-style living is one of the most attractive aspects of the Professional Family Teaching Model.
 The extended-family atmosphere is vital and plays a significant role in the care of people with special needs.
-We know our residents well, and we do everything we can to match individuals with a family that will cultivate their shared interests and exceed at meeting their needs.
+We know our residents well, and we do everything we can to match individuals with a professional family that will cultivate their interests and exceed at meeting their needs.
 When an individual with I/DD experiences one-on-one care, respect, love, and learning in a consistent family-like environment, their quality of life improves—that’s when we see everyone truly thrive.
 Our specialized matching process ensures that parents and guardians, our Professional Family Teachers, and the person served, all benefit from becoming an extended family.

 Professional Family Teachers are the program’s most valuable resource.
 These contractors are not only screened, trained, and monitored but they are respected, valued, and supported in all aspects of family life.
 A Professional Family Teacher’s most important role is being a teacher, above and beyond being a caregiver for the person in their home.